Yosef-Perelman/OnlineCodingWeb-Client/README.md

 - Monaco-Editor

 ### Site Flow
-The home page has several links to exercises.
+The home page has several links to exercises.<br/>
-When a user clicks on one of them - if he is the first to enter the exercise then he is considered the teacher (mentor).
-It has two meanings:
+When a user clicks on one of them - if he is the first to enter the exercise then he is considered the teacher (mentor).<br/>
+It has two meanings:<br/>
-A. He can't edit the code.
+A. He can't edit the code.<br/>
-B. When he leaves the room all the students in the room are immediately taken to the home page.
+B. When he leaves the room all the students in the room are immediately taken to the home page.<br/><br/>

-When a user enters the room and is not the first then he is considered a student, and has the ability to edit the code.
+When a user enters the room and is not the first then he is considered a student, and has the ability to edit the code.<br/><br/>

-The exercises are actually sections of code from which keywords have been deleted and the student has to complete them in order for the code to work.
+The exercises are actually sections of code from which keywords have been deleted and the student has to complete them in order for the code to work.<br/>
 When the student succeeds in the task, a notification appears and the code can no longer be changed.